Greetings! My name is Rebecca Pipkins, and I am an English teacher at Demopolis High School.

 In the summer of 2005 I was relaxing at the beach with my family when I received a call that changed my life: Dr. Isaac Espy called with the opportunity to teach English at Demopolis High School.
 I was so excited, but nervous too, because it meant going back to school for another Master’s degree.
 I attained my Master of Arts in Teaching English degree from the University of West Alabama in May of 2008.
 I’ve been teaching English at Demopolis High School since that fateful day!

-I have taught English grades 9-11 at Demopolis High School over the past 13 years.
-I currently teach AP Language and Composition to juniors and Pre-AP English 9 to freshmen.
-I have served as the English Department Head for the last three years, and the Student Council advisor for the past 11 years.
+I have taught English grades 9-11 at Demopolis High School over the past 14 years.
+I currently teach AP Language and Composition and Advanced English to juniors and Honor's English 9 to freshmen.
+I have served as the English Department Head for the last three years, and the Student Council advisor for the past 13 years.